Gwanda Lithium

 ACTIVE

 The site of the Gwanda Lithium Project was originally an abandoned tin mine.
-In 2021, substantial spodumene lithium deposits were discovered at the location, prompting renewed interest in its potential.
+In 2021, substantial spodumene lithium deposits were discovered at the location, prompting renewed interest in the mine's potential.
 This discovery led to the transformation of the site into a lithium mining operation.
-The project officially commenced operations in 2022
+The project officially commenced operations in 2022.

 Country